christosgkoutzis/christosgkoutzis/README.md

 </br>

-* Muses (A website of a contemporary art museum based in Athens, Greece)
+* NextJStore (A full stack web application of a digital marketplace developed with TypeScript, React, NextJS, Tailwind CSS and WordPress with its RestAPI feature as a headless CMS.)

 </br>